yw-tech-lab/portfolio-group/pages/_assignments/tutorial05.md

 title: Practice manipulating the DOM with JavaScript
 type: tutorial
 abbreviation: Tutorial 5
-draft: 1
+draft: 0
 num: 5
 points: 2.5
 due_date: 2021-04-30

 ---
-<a href="/spring2021/course-files/tutorials/tutorial04.zip" class="nu-button">Download Tutorial Files <i class="fas fa-download"></i></a> <a href="/spring2021/course-files/tutorials/tutorial04_solutions.zip" class="button">Solutions <i class="fas fa-download"></i></a>
+<a href="/spring2021/course-files/tutorials/tutorial05.zip" class="nu-button">Download Tutorial Files <i class="fas fa-download"></i></a>

-Please download the tutorial04 files and save them to your repo folder.
-Then, open the entire tutorial04 folder in Atom.
+Please download the tutorial05 files and save them to your repo folder.
+Then, open the entire tutorial05 folder in Atom.
 To view how each of the projects should work upon completion, please see this screencast.

 ## Part 1: Font Switcher
 Open font-switcher/index.html in Atom, and note the HTML tags.
 Also note, right before the close of the body tag, the script tag that links to your JavaScript file: